jkeohan/react-intro-to-props/README.md

 Since passing props is a requirement in React there are a few shortcuts we can make when passing them.

 #### Using The ...spread Operator
-The first is that we can use the `...spread` operator when passing them down.
-In `Card.js` let's replace all those hard coded props with the `...spread` operator.
+The first is that we can use the `...spread` operator to pass many key:value's down instead of writing them out one at a time.

+In `Card.js` let's replace all those hard coded props, except `key`,  with the `...spread` operator.

 ```js
  const cards = cardsArr.map((ele, index) => {